-policies:target_secure_invocation_policy:supports for the iiop_tls plugin.
+$\tt policies:target_secure_invocation_policy:supports for the iiop_tls plugin.$ tcp_options_policy:no_delay

 Specifies the maximum level of security supported by a server.
-The value of this variable is specified as a list of association options-see the Artix Security Guide for more details about association options.
+The value of this variable is specified as a list of association options.

-This policy can be upgraded programmatically using either the ${\tt QOP}$ or the ${\tt EstablishTrust}$ policies.
+This policy can be upgraded programmatically using either the QOP or the EstablishTrust policies.